Protometheus-Science/rental-gear-solutions/roadmap.md

 07/08: ~~OK.
 So I can import the data into the page, sort/filter via JS (not yet, but I've done it before).
 The problem is defining "unique" traits. i.e. should two of the same bikes be considered different items or the same?
 I think different, and sorted with javascript, and clicking each category brings up a checkbox pop-up that can filter by options~~

-07/09: Great so I got sorting working all crispy and neat. ~~Unfortunately, I just remembered how complicated names are.
-I'll have to add some limiter to say "if more than n options, just make it text based" which will also nix the search bar, which is cool~~ Update: No I just need implement fuzzy search
+07/09: Great so I got sorting working all crispy and neat.
+Unfortunately, I just remembered how complicated names are.
+I'll have to add some limiter to say "if more than n options, just make it text based" which will also nix the search bar, which is cool

 # General TODO
+- [x] inventory searching
-- [x] inventory sorting
+- [ ] inventory sorting
 - [ ] implement actual authentication
+- [ ] reservation system
 - [ ] inventory editing
 - [ ] check out/in system
 - [ ] configuration